62mkv/62mkv.github.io/_posts/2021-02-01-long-road-to-lexeme.markdown

 Ok, so my first problem to address would be to learn to use those Delphi 2 DLLs from some CLI app.
 I have been curious about [Rust](https://www.rust-lang.org/) for quite some time already, so I thought - why not?
 Sounds like a perfect match.
-And.. after quite [some trial and error](https://github.com/62mkv/rust-est)... it worked!
+And... after quite [some trial and error](https://github.com/62mkv/rust-est)... it worked!
 Now I could do stuff like
 this:

 ```